JuuyouSan/-temp-/README.md

 ---

 ## About
-**WhatsGood** is a planning app built by friends, for friends - designed to make organizing hangouts simple.
+**Name** is a planning app built by friends, for friends - designed to make organizing hangouts simple.
 Just create an event, share the link, and skip the messy group chats.

 ---